ACF

 Timeline and Entry into Force

-• Adoption: To be determined; planned Gazette notice in Q2 2026.
+• Adoption: To be determined.
+Gazette publication planned for in Q2 2026.

 Legal Mechanism and Convention Alignment